 Education at PFPS is future oriented and focused on college preparedness.
 In order to make students' four-year experience more meaningful, students may choose to study within an Academic Pathway.
 All students at PFPS must fulfill the school's core requirements for graduation.
 Students, who select an Academic Pathway, will also focus their studies in a certain academic area that will lead to a demonstration of proficiency and commitment to a concentration of study.
 Students enrolled in the Pathways program will attend field trips and shadow days, meet with community leaders, establish mentorships and participate in internships.
-Students successfully completing the requirements of an Academic Pathway will have this designated on their final transcript and will be recognized at graduation with a distinctive colored cord.
+Students successfully completing the requirements of an Academic Pathway will be recognized at graduation with a distinctive colored cord.
 More information about Academic Pathways can be found on the school's website.